michaelgrosner/tribeca/README.md

 7. Create a `tribeca.json` file based off the provided `dist/dev-tribeca.json` or `dist/prod-tribeca.json` files and save it in the current `service` directory.
 Modify the config keys (see [configuration](https://github.com/ctubio/tribeca#configuration) section) and point the instance towards the running mongoDB instance (usually just `mongodb://localhost:27017/tribeca`).

-8. Set environment variable TRIBECA_CONFIG_FILE to full path of `tribeca.json` or run the app from within service folder `tribeca/service` (like `dist/tribeca-init.sh` does).
+8. Run `npm start` in the root folder to start the app, or `service tribeca start` anywhere if the init.d script `dist/tribeca-init.sh` is installed).

-9. Run `forever start main.js` to start the app (from `tribeca/service` folder to avoid setting environment variables) or `service tribeca start` if the init.d script `dist/tribeca-init.sh` is installed).
+9. (optional) Set environment variable TRIBECA_CONFIG_FILE to full path of `tribeca.json` if you run it manually from other locations with `nodejs path/to/main.js` or `forever start main.js`.

 ### Configuration